akaleeroy/collapse-lingo/README.md

 <kbd>[👤 Rob Hopkins](#rob-hopkins)</kbd>

 > Sustainable = the mid-point between degenerative actions and regenerative actions.

 – <kbd>[👤 Toby Hemenway](#toby-hemenway)</kbd>

+### The Four Questions of Sustainability

+> We can bring a degree of rigor to our discourse by a simple step.
+Each time one hears the word sustainability insist that the speaker answer four questions:

+> 1. Sustain **what?**
+> 2. Sustain it **for whom?**
+> 3. Sustain it **for how long?** and
+> 4. Sustain it **at what cost?**

+> These questions appear simple on the surface but the ease with which they may be offered obscures their power.
+Asking these questions carries one deeply into a rigorous assessment of what sustainability means and how it may be achieved in specific situations.

+– <kbd>[👤 Joseph Tainter](#joseph-tainter)</kbd>, taken from [Joseph Tainter - What is Transformation?](https://www.youtube.com/watch?v=T0gFP0zW_qY)

 <!--  -->